<written Oct. 10/16>

 It’s gratitude & grief all mixed up together … the way gratitude & grief are mixed up together – kind of two sides of the same coin.
 Do you know what I mean?
 Maybe this is not obvious to all.

 This quotation kind of explains it:

 “The deeper that sorrow carves into your being, the more joy you can contain.” – Kahlil Gibran

 “Life is a joyful participation in a world of sorrows.” – Buddhist thought (quoted in The Open Road – The Global Journey of the 14th Dalai Lama, by Pico Iyer)

 “There is some strange intimacy between grief and aliveness, some sacred exchange between what seems unbearable and what is most exquisitely alive.”
 (Francis Weller in The Wild Edge of Sorrow – Rituals of Renewal and the Sacred Work of Grief.)

-In my own case, regarding this Thanksgiving complexity, specific details are not, I think important.
+In my own case, regarding this Thanksgiving complexity, specific details are, I think, not important.
 Hmmm.
 Will this do?
 For many years it was the reminder of a very particular joy; a special weekend celebrating a wonderful constellation of things to be grateful for.
-Along the way some deep losses occurred, & now, inevitably, it’s an almost extreme (certainly unruly) roller coaster of gratitude & grief that always takes place.
+Along the way some deep losses occurred, & now, inevitably, it’s an almost extreme (certainly unruly) roller coaster of gratitude & grief that always takes place inside me.

 Thanksgiving weekend this year has been an exceptionally rowdy & exhausting play of moods: grief followed by gratitude, gratitude followed by grief.
-Again, “personal” details adding to the mixture, but not, I think, essential to lay out.
+Again, “personal” details adding to the mixture, but not, I think, essential to explain.

 I must add that I’ve long been a very big fan of gratitude – I mean the deliberate, active practice of gratitude.
 Because it kind of saved my life.
 Saved it?
 An exaggeration, perhaps.
 Transformed it, without doubt.